google/WebFundamentals/src/content/en/fundamentals/accessibility/semantics-builtin/navigating-content.md

 ## Using headings effectively

-First, let's reiterate an ealier point: [*DOM order matters*](/web/fundamentals/accessibility/focus/dom-order-matters), not only for focus order but for screen reader order.
+First, let's reiterate an earlier point: [*DOM order matters*](/web/fundamentals/accessibility/focus/dom-order-matters), not only for focus order but for screen reader order.
 As you experiment with screen readers like VoiceOver, NVDA, JAWS, and ChromeVox, you'll find the heading list follows